canopy-js/canopy-js/README.md

 A person can remember some facts.
 But it is easier to remember a space.
 Here is a room, and inside it a box.
-Here is a box, and inside it a key.
+Here is a box, and inside it a thing.
 But prose is just one long sequence.
 A beginning, a middle, and end.
 That's not so easy to remember.